Expressionism and Merz Poetry

 This article analyzes the transition from Expressionism to Merz Poetry in depth.

-The word in poetry becomes important by delivering terms through alignment with other words, with which later the writer can work.
+The word in poetry becomes important by delivering terms through alignment with other words, with which the writer can later work.

 At this point, attaches language criticism due to its confidence that words can no longer represent their conceptual meaning; therefore, awareness of the world can’t be expressed through speech.